Cyclone Freddy: Malawi

+Food prices jumped by over 300%, quadrupling to record heights in Malawi, which was already a food-insecure nation.
+Maize prices also shot up 400% in places like Nsanje.
 The Everlasting Life Missionary Church donated assorted clothes to survivors in Zomba.
 They also fed children at camps, some of whom had not eaten at all since Freddy.
 They also sent out basic supplies such as body lotion, soap, and others.
 The crisis that ensued after Freddy also presented several negative mental health consequences among locals and frontline aid workers.
 Various protection services were interrupted (including childcare centers), and gender-based violence was highlighted as a prominent issue.
 Those affected also trafficked women, adolescent girls, and other children.
 Families were separated, leaving youth unattended and alone.
 EGENCO resumed operations at the Nkula and Tedzani power stations on 14 March as water along the Shire River returned to safer levels.
 Lazarus Chakwera declared a national two weeks of mourning for the victims of Freddy.
 The government promised $1.5 million for aid to those affected.
 The president surveyed the damage, calling it "far worse than the images and footage we've seen".
+Malawi's president Lazarus Chakwera has appealed for foreign assistance, claiming that the country requires $700 million for reconstruction.

 The OCHA brought vital emergency supplies to the hardest-hit regions.
 These included medical items, hygiene kits, and even support boats from the World Food Programme for those trapped in floodwaters and rubble.
-In Nsanje, 24 camps were set up to accommodate 4,502 households, with Chikwawa having 21 camps for 8,837 homes.
-The WFP also concluded it would need over $27 million for three months to provide aid to 500,000 citizens.
-Humanitarian organization Christian Blind Mission (CBM) donated €100,000 ($107,245) to help emergency relief.
+By 16 March, Nsanje had set up 24 camps to accommodate 4,502 households, with Chikwawa having 21 camps for 8,837 homes.
+Malawian Former President Peter Mutharika has criticized the Chakwera administration of failing to evacuate people in the path of Cyclone Freddy before the disaster struck.